FACEPrep-ProGrad/code-along-stage-1-super-over/README.md

 So let's get started!

-**The assets we provided contain the `index.html` file, as well as the `assets` folder with all the required images to successfully finish the exercise.**
+**The assets we provided contain all the required images to successfully finish the exercise.**

 ### Part I - pure HTML (no styles applied)